adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 allowing any 8-character string and did not require uppercase, lowercase, digits, special characters, or denylisted patterns.

 Although the frontend had basic validation (min length, digit, and a tiny denylist), this logic was not present on the server.
 Users could bypass the UI or use a non-browser client and still register with weak passwords.

-There was no consistency between client and server validation, and the backend provided no real password security.

 ##### Fix Implemented